vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 <img src="media_analysis\media\image16.png" style="width:6.41667in;height:5.9765in" />

-There are also three buttons along the bottom of the tab just above the ‘Fitting’ tab itself.
+There are also four controls along the bottom of the tab just above the ‘Fitting’ tab itself.
 These are visible regardless which Fitting workflow tab is selected.

 - **Update Initial Values** - (button) Most initial value parameter changes are automatically reflected on the plot.
 This button allows you to force a recalculation of these values.
+This is particularly needed if the 'Auto' box is not checked.

+- **Auto** - (Check) Flag for whether initial value recalculations are done automatically when a widget is changed, or only when the 'Update Initial Values' button is hit.
+When 'on', any change in the Metabolites or Initial Values sub-tabs will trigger a recalculation of initial values.
+This calculation can take a noticable amount of time if more than 10 metabolites are selected for the model, OR if many widgets are being changed at once.
+One example of this is when you are selecting various metabolites to be on/off in the model.
+During that time, you may want to uncheck the Auto box until your selections are all made.

 - **Fit the Spectrum** - (button) Triggers a fit of the data using the current set of parameters.
 Progress messages about the various steps of the fitting process are displayed in the status bar.
 Plots and the Results tab are updated automatically at the end of each fit.

 - **Batch Fit All Voxels** - (button) Triggers a fit of all voxels as if you had manually clicked to each Location-X setting and hit the ‘Fit the Spectrum’ button.
 Progress messages about the various steps of the fitting process are displayed in the status bar.

 #### 6.2.1 On the Menu Bar

 There are some additional menu items on the Fitting tab not available on other tabs.

--   **View→NumberOfPlots** - The Fitting workflow tab can display
-    between one and four axes drawn in the plot panel to the right.
+- **View→NumberOfPlots** - The Fitting workflow tab can display between one and four axes drawn in the plot panel to the right.
 These are typically referred to as Plots A through D. The plot number is set in the View menu.
 Each of the four plots has its own control menu in the menu bar.

--   **Plot A (B,C,D)→Plot Type** - There are 14 different plot types
-    that can be displayed.
+- **Plot A (B,C,D)→Plot Type** - There are 14 different plot types that can be displayed.
 For example, in the figure above, Plot A shows “Raw and InitialModel” , Plot B shows “Raw and Base” , Plot C shows “Raw and (Fit+Base)” and Plot D shows “Raw-Fit-Base” or the residual spectrum.

 - **Plot A (B,C,D)→Data Type** - Data shown in each plot can be Real, Imaginary or Complex.
 If the data in the plot consists of 2 or more summed contributions (such as metabolite bases in the fitted data result) you can select to see that result as either Summed or Individual plots.

 See Section 2.2 for a review of the other menu bar commands and selections that affect the plots and output options.

 ### 6.3 Mouse Events in the Plot